jakobnygren/healthScroll/content/books/book-i-the-hydra-the-geometry-of-collapse.md

 Physics calls it entropy organization.
 Consciousness calls it narrowing.

-All refer to the same structural truth:
+All point to the same structural truth:

 **Where coherence breaks, form appears.
-Where tone weakens, shadow organizes.**

-Change to:

-**Where coherence breaks, form appears.
 Where tone weakens, *shadow organizes*.**

-**Hydra** is the form your system uses to show that **tone** has fallen below the threshold needed for alignment.
+Hydra is the name this book gives to that form.

+---

 ## 4. Tone, Signal, and Bandwidth